Jovi-DM/Streamlit-DataExploration/README.md

 -  Can set some filters in side bar
 -  Easy to group rows
--  After choose that rows that you want can export in csv
+-  When you finish it, choose what rows you want to export

 <p  align="center">
     <img alt="MGITECH_logo" height="250" src="https://user-images.githubusercontent.com/30627485/197406241-63870132-0c52-4b28-8182-d689813d74fc.png" width="250"/>